 Eligible purchases can be depreciated like any other equipment acquired for business use, following standard Modified Accelerated Cost Recovery System (MACRS) accounting rules.
 Both the business tax credit and a substantial portion of the depreciation allowance can be taken in the first year, making renewable technologies very affordable.

 You can get paid for the renewable attributes of your grid-tied PV energy source by registering with a broker such as SRECTrade or Sol Systems.
 Participating utility companies purchase renewable energy credits to meet state required renewable portfolio quotas.
+Indiana has no such requirements; Ohio and Illinois do, and they buy credits from Indiana solar owners.
 As the actual energy producers, solar owners receive a check for market value solar production credited to the utilities.
 One SREC is awarded for each 1,000 kWh (kilowatt hours) of solar energy produced.
 This benefit is separate from the reduction in electric bills resulting from the energy value of your solar array.

-Midwestern market values for SRECs have been fluctuating.
-Recent Illinois and Ohio SREC market values range $10-30 per 1,000 kilowatt hour of solar energy produced (one SREC).
-A home producing 10,000 kWh per year with solar PV would earn $200 annually at $20/SREC.
+Midwestern market values for SRECs have been trending down as laws change and renewable energy becomes more of a commodity.
+As of December 2017, Ohio SREC values have reached a low of $2 per 1,000 kilowatt hour of solar energy produced (one SREC).
+A home producing 10,000 kWh per year with solar PV would earn $20 annually at $2/SREC.

 For both individuals and organizations, the best place to start is DSIRE (Database of State Incentives for Renewables and Efficiency).
 It is the most comprehensive source of information on this topic in the United States.
 It includes financial incentives including loans, grants, tax breaks and utility rebate programs.

 Noteworthy non-residential programs that work with specific groups include: